It all started HERE

 Mechanical filtration

-Its pores are 1.25 microns in size, mechanically blocking all particles equal to or larger than this size, such as sediment and impurities.
+Its pores are rated at 1.25 microns, mechanically blocking all particles equal to or larger than this size, such as sediment and impurities.

 Submicron nanofiltration